Overview

 What Design-Build Outdoor Storage Construction Usually Covers

-- Design coordination around circulation, paving sections, and yard layout
+- Design coordination around circulation geometry, paving sections, drainage, and yard layout as integrated inputs rather than sequential disciplines

-- Utility, drainage, and access planning matched to the final operating model
+- Utility routing, drainage containment, and access control planning matched to the final operating model of the IOS site

 Process